LASRIDOR/Problem-Printing-Smaller-Values-From-A-Given-Value/README.md

 606 Scottie Pippen
 318

 Is an input of six players, with the sort key being their ID number, and the name being their satellite data.
-All data with the ID number must be printed
+All data with an ID number of less than 318 must be printed in a sorted manner, so print to the screen:
-Their is smaller than 318 in a sorted way and therefore must be printed on the screen:

 118 Stephen Curry
 132 Lebron James